EdenKupe/translatedHugo/coverage.md

 ---

 This is a partial and periodically-updated list of recent reviews, podcasts, interviews, and other coverage of or about book-length translated speculative fiction, to demonstrate that global SF **is** being read and discussed!
-The list also includes some review of non-fiction about translated & global SF, and academic articles about non-Anglophone SF.
+The list also includes some reviews of non-fiction about translated & global SF, and academic articles about non-Anglophone SF.
 Note that dates are based on web publication, and may differ from print dates.

 *Suggest additions to this list using [this form](https://docs.google.com/forms/d/e/1FAIpQLScAzgr45zl41683jZme2vvM_cZOkIHykDDEvUU1zbWBNyC20Q/viewform?usp=header).*